About Rubber Division, ACS

 - Rubber Division, ACS presents an annual International Elastomer Conference in October, which features a technical meeting, exposition, educational symposium and much more.
 This event attracts about 5,000 attendees on odd numbered years and over 2,500 on even numbered years.

 - Rubber Division, ACS maintains a one-of-the-kind library devoted to rubber and polymer science.
 The John H. Gifford Library is located on The University of Akron campus and contains one of the largest collections of rubber related material in the world.

 - Rubber Division, ACS supports scholarship at the collegiate and professional level.
-The Division annually awards over $12,000 in scholarships to students and those currently working in the rubber industry.
-The Division has student chapters at colleges in the United States.
+The Division annually awards over $21,000 in scholarships to students and those currently working in the rubber industry.
+The Division has student chapters at colleges in the United States, Poland and Brazil.

 - Rubber Division, ACS serves as a global resource in education, science, technology and business related information and programs.